illicomedia-zz/FreeboxFaxBundle/README.md

 FreeFaxBundle
 =============

-Send Fax using your Free account
+Symfony2 bundle to send a FAX using your Free account.